Bear Creek Nursing Center Donates $15,600 to PHSC Nursing Students

 NursingProcess.org ranks PHSC's LPN program first of more than 160 LPN programs approved by the Florida Board of Nursing.

-About Heather Hill Healthcare Center
+About Bear Creek Nursing Center

 Bear Creek Nursing and Rehabilitation Center is a leading short and long-term skilled nursing care facility and rehabilitation care center located in Hudson, Florida.
 Their primary focus is to help individuals recover after a major or minor surgery, acute illness and providing respite care for caregivers in need of a short recuperation.
 For more information: https://www.bearcreeknursingcenter.com/